httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 A server that supports resumable uploads at the target URI can create an upload resource and send its URI in a `104 (Upload Resumption Supported)` interim response for the client to resume the upload after interruptions.
 A server that does not support resumable uploads or does not want to upgrade to a resumable upload for this request ignores the `Upload-Complete: ?1` header.
 The transfer then falls back to a non-resumable upload without additional cost.

-This upgrade can also be performed transparently by the client without the user taking an active role.
-When a user asks the client to send a non-resumable request, the client can perform the upgrade and handle potential interruptions and resumptions under the hood without involving the user.
-The last response received by the client is considered the response for the entire upload and should be presented to the user.
+This upgrade can also be performed transparently by a library or program that acts as a HTTP client by sending requests on behalf of a user.
+When the user instructs the client to send a non-resumable request, the client can perform the upgrade transparently and handle potential interruptions and resumptions under the hood without involving the user.
+The last response received by the client is considered the response for the entire upload and should be provided to the user.

 ## Careful Upload Creation